Solar sail: Materials

-The most common material in current designs is a thin layer of aluminum coating on a polymer (plastic) sheet, such as aluminized 2 µm Kapton film.
+The most common material in current designs is a thin layer of aluminum coating on a polymer (plastic) sheet, such as aluminized 2 μm Kapton film.
 The polymer provides mechanical support as well as flexibility, while the thin metal layer provides the reflectivity.
 Such material resists the heat of a pass close to the Sun and still remains reasonably strong.
 The aluminum reflecting film is on the Sun side.
 The sails of Cosmos 1 were made of aluminized PET film (Mylar).

 Eric Drexler developed a concept for a sail in which the polymer was removed.
 He proposed very high thrust-to-mass solar sails, and made prototypes of the sail material.
 His sail would use panels of thin aluminium film (30 to 100 nanometres thick) supported by a tensile structure.
 The sail would rotate and would have to be continually under thrust.
 He made and handled samples of the film in the laboratory, but the material was too delicate to survive folding, launch, and deployment.
-The design planned to rely on space-based production of the film panels, joining them to a deploy-able tension structure.
+The design planned to rely on space-based production of the film panels, joining them to a deployable tension structure.
 Sails in this class would offer high area per unit mass and hence accelerations up to "fifty times higher" than designs based on deploy-able plastic films.

-The material developed for the Drexler solar sail was a thin aluminium film with a baseline thickness of 0.1 µm, to be fabricated by vapor deposition in a space-based system.
+The material developed for the Drexler solar sail was a thin aluminium film with a baseline thickness of 0.1 μm, to be fabricated by vapor deposition in a space-based system.
 Drexler used a similar process to prepare films on the ground.
 As anticipated, these films demonstrated adequate strength and robustness for handling in the laboratory and for use in space, but not for folding, launch, and deployment.

 Research by Geoffrey Landis in 1998–1999, funded by the NASA Institute for Advanced Concepts, showed that various materials such as alumina for laser lightsails and carbon fiber for microwave pushed lightsails were superior sail materials to the previously standard aluminium or Kapton films.